 Make sure you meet your children’s friends, their friends parents, and the adults they spend time with before they spend time with them alone.
 Be extra observant of boyfriends or girlfriends who are older, particularly ones who want to hang out with your child alone and thus isolate them.

 #6 Monitor and Look Through Phones - Screens

 Make sure you are looking through their smart phones.
-Many apps that are popular expose kids and dangerous situations: TikTok, Snapchat, Blendr, Kik, Yik Yak, Poof, Down, YouNow, and Omegle.
+Many apps that are popular expose children to dangerous situations: TikTok, Snapchat, Blendr, Kik, Yik Yak, Poof, Down, YouNow, and Omegle.
 Also, Instagram can contain explicit sexual content.
-Monitor your child's screen time using Family Link - Family Time, Bark, Net Nanny (any porn site etc… can be blocked) or Teen Safe.
+Monitor your child's screen time using with apps like; Family Link - Family Time, Bark, Net Nanny (any porn site etc… can be blocked) or Teen Safe.
 For more information, see Missing Kids.org

 #7 Be Involved

 Be involved in your children’s lives.
 Make sure you have all your children’s logins and passwords on social media.
 I recommend reviewing and monitoring their access to gaming systems, adult movie channels, and internet sites, often.

 Make sure the children in your life know internet etiquette:

 -avoid interaction with people they don’t know -never share inappropriate pictures